fniessink/next-action/README.md

 ### Running quality checks

-We use mypy, pylint, pycodestyle, pydocstyle, bandit, pyroma, and vulture to check for quality issues in the Python code.
-We use shellcheck to evaluate the Bash code.
-And we use gherkin-lint to check the Gherkin feature files.
+The tools mypy, pylint, pycodestyle, pydocstyle, bandit, pyroma, and vulture are used to check for quality issues in the Python code.
+Shellcheck is used evaluate the Bash code.
+Gherkin feature files are chcked with gherkin-lint.
+And the Markdown files are evaluated with markdownlint.

 #### Python